newjersey/feedback-api/README.md

 ## Deployment

-Deployment is done locally to the AWS account `Innov-RES-Dev` and _not_ yet connected to Github version control.
+Deployment is done locally to the AWS account `Innov-Platform-dev` and _not_ yet connected to Github version control.

 1. Make code changes locally
 2. Test code changes locally
-3. Log into AWS console, and open "Command line and programmatic access" option under `Innov-RES-Dev` account
+3. Log into AWS console, and open "Command line and programmatic access" option under `Innov-Platform-Dev` account
-4. Follow instructions in modal to save AWS credentials to `~/.aws/credentials` file
+4. Save the account credentials to your `~/.aws/credentials` file.
-5. Log into Bitwarden and copy the value of the "Feedback API Serverless Access Key" item in the "Resident Experience" collection
+5. Run `export AWS_PROFILE=[PROFILE ID]` from your command line
-6. Run `export SERVERLESS_ACCESS_KEY={INSERT ACCESS KEY VALUE FROM BITWARDEN HERE}` in the terminal
+6. Navigate to the `/infra` directory
-7. Run `npx sls deploy --aws-profile {INSERT PROFILE NAME HERE} --` to deploy this Serverless project to AWS
+7. Run `npx cdk deploy` to deploy this AWS CDK project to AWS

 ## Test your service